-This section compares the insert throughput achieved by our modified B+ tree and original B+ tree implementation [6] as follows: (a) no modifications and therefore no consistency guarantees, (b) cache line flushes to achieve consistency (by the definition given in Section 6), and (c) memory mapped so as to use the writecombining memory access protocol, which guarantees that writes go (almost) immediately to memory.13
+This section compares the insert throughput achieved by our modified B+ tree and the original B+ tree [8] as follows: (a) no modifications and therefore no consistency guarantees, (b) cache line flushes to achieve consistency (as defined in Section 6), and (c) memory mapped so as to use the write-combining memory access protocol, which guarantees that writes go (almost) immediately to memory .
+Additionally, we also compare with the B+ tree modified to use the streaming writes with a non-temporal hint (MOVNTx Intel SSE instructions), even if they do not guarantee immediate write-back to memory, to give a higher bound on what can be achieved with cache-bypassing techniques .
+These results use the simulated cache line counter overhead described in Section 7.3.